nbrest/kamehouse/kamehouse-groot/README.md

 To install also copy public/index.html to the root of the web server directory to redirect to /kame-house-groot from /

-Building the project with `build-java-web-kamehouse.sh -m groot` creates a zip file in `kamehouse -groot/target` that can be extracted to the directory where the files are served in an apache httpd server
+Building the project with `build-java-web-kamehouse.sh -m groot` creates a zip file in `kamehouse-groot/target` that can be extracted to the directory where the files are served in an apache httpd server